hermangroup/docs/wallets/dashcore/cmd-rpc.rst

 walletlock
   Removes the wallet encryption key from memory, locking the wallet.
 After calling this method, you will need to call walletpassphrase again before being able to call any methods which require the wallet to be unlocked. walletpassphrase "passphrase" timeout ( mixingonly ) Stores the wallet decryption key in memory for 'timeout' seconds.
-This is needed prior to performing transactions related to private keys such as sending dashs walletpassphrasechange "oldpassphrase" "newpassphrase" Changes the wallet passphrase from 'oldpassphrase' to 'newpassphrase'.
+This is needed prior to performing transactions related to private keys such as sending historias walletpassphrasechange "oldpassphrase" "newpassphrase" Changes the wallet passphrase from 'oldpassphrase' to 'newpassphrase'.